Winn Parish Profile

 Agriculture and Natural Resources

 Winn Parish is situated in North Central Louisiana and is known as “The Forestry Capital”.
 The land area is approximately 623,040 acres with forestry and poultry being the two leading agronomic enterprises in the parish.
 The LSU AgCenter has a strong influence on environmental and natural resource management by the various programs the office conducts.
-Examples of the programs are Ag Awareness, A Walk in Nature, Forestry Awareness, and The Forestry Mill Tour that reach over 1000 individuals in the parish which focus on natural resource management.
+Examples of the programs are Ag Awareness, A Walk in Nature, Forestry Awareness, and The Forestry Mill Tour that reaches over 1000 individuals in the parish which focuses on natural resource management.

 Whom We Reach:

-• 2100 youth per month (includes 1,100 4-H members and 18 school 4-H Clubs and 1,000 through Nutrition & Community Health)
+• 2100 youth per month (including 600 4-H members, shooting sports, livestock, and 14 school 4-H Clubs and 1,000 through Nutrition & Community Health)

-• 1940 adults per month (1540 through agriculture and natural resources and 400 through Nutrition & Community Health)
+• 2000 adults per month (1550 through agriculture and natural resources and 450 through Nutrition & Community Health)

-How We Reach Them:
+How We Reach Them

-Expanding Our Efforts:
+Expanding Our Efforts

-Parish Facts:
+Parish Facts

+LSU AgCenter county agents provide research-based information on plants, aquaculture, wildlife and animal enterprises to Winn Parish residents.
+The total dollar amount from these commodities were: Animal enterprises, $44,249,143; aquaculture and wildlife, $1,789,493; plant enterprises, $59,910,774.
 Land area —950.00 square miles; Population —13,755; Population under 18 years old — 20.3%; Population 65 years old and over — 19.7%; Median household income — $43,710; Persons below poverty — 26.8%

-Local Issues and Plans for This Year:
+Local Issues and Plans for This Year

 Increase productivity and profitability of Louisiana agriculture

-• Write news columns, webpage content and seminars on agriculture practices
+• Write articles, webpage content and seminars on agriculture practices

-• Conduct farm/home educational visits and develop demo plots
+• Conduct farm and home educational visits

 Promote the wide use of natural resources and protection of the environment

-• Conduct tree care programs
+• Conduct tree care/lawn care programs

 • Conduct cost share program for landowners